Camelops Hesternus Skull Replica

 - Additional information

 Camelops Hesternus Skull Replica measures 22 inches.
 Camelops Hesternus Skull Replica is museum quality polyurethane cast.
+2-part skull (separate cranium and jaw).
 Made in USA.
-Plestocene Rancholabrea.
-Western North America.
-Polyurethane cast of an original from the Natural History Museum of Los Angeles County Foundation, Page Museum specimen.
-Extinct Camel.
+Cast of an original from the Natural History Museum of Los Angeles County Foundation, Page Museum specimen.
 Our percise skull can be used as a teaching tool, museum skull exhibit, home decor skull, or office decor skull.

 Camelops Hesternus or Yesterdays camel is an extinct genus of camels that lived in Western North America from the middle Pliocene to the end of the Pleistocene.
 It shares a common ancestor with the Old World dromedary and Bactrian camel (making it a true camel).